awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

          :code:`didFinishLaunchwithOptions` method of your app's :file:`AppDelegate.swift`.
 This will also register your device token with Amazon Pinpoint.

-         Note: If you have already integrated :code:`Analytics`, then you can skip this step.
+         Note: If you have already integrated :code:`Analytics`, you can skip this step.

          .. code-block:: swift